dricholm/line-chat-statistics/README.md

 This web app can read LINE chat logs and parse them on client-side for statistics.
 Made with Angular.

+## Live demo

+The web app is live on GitHub pages.
+You can try it out by clicking [here](https://dricholm.github.io/line-chat-statistics).

 ## Starting the web app

 To run the web application you need [Node.js](https://nodejs.org).
 The following commands can be used: